ican0220/resource/bids/wordpress new.md

 Hello
 Good day!
 I see you are looking a reliable senior WordPress developer to creat multivendor wordpress website.

-I think this website need WooCommerce and multi verndor plugin, and payment gateway integration.
+I think I should have enough experineces, good problem solving skills, good communication skills, and I should be detail-oriented dev.

 Here are my previous works.
 You can check my previous works from these live sites. https://avada.com/